Jeogori: Joseon

+early Joseon dynasty royal Hanbok.
+A style continuing from the Goryeo period, featuring an A-line skirt adorned with geumbak (gold leaf), a spacious waist-length upper garment, and a dongjeong (white strip) on the collar.

 In the Joseon Period, jeogori lengths and style fluctuated depending on current fashion and social standing.

 In the 16th century, women's jeogori were long, wide, and covered the waist.
 The length of women's jeogori gradually shortened.
 A heoritti or jorinmal was worn to cover the chest.
 This was to fit in style with a large wig and skirt.

 Modern styles

 In contemporary Korea, the sumptuary laws within different social classes were lifted and colours, decorations, and fabrics that were exclusive to the upper classes were open to all classes.
 This allowed for the growth of diverse traditional design elements in hanbok styles.
 However, in the 20th and 21st centuries, the traditional Korean clothing has not been worn every day by most people.
 The hanbok became more reserved for special events, such as ceremonial or bridal wear, which carries onto current time.
 During their own engagement celebrations, women may wear pink jeogori.
 After they are married, women may wear indigo jeogori.
 Additionally, modern silhouettes are commonly slimmer and more simplified than historical styles.